DrewNaylor/guinget/docs/How-to-use.md

 # How to use guinget

 This guide is up-to-date as of version 0.1.3.
-[Version 0.1.2's usage guide](https://github.com/DrewNaylor/guinget/blob/master/docs/How-to-use_0.1.2.md) isn't as refined, but it doesn't describe features that aren't in version 0.1.2.
+[Version 0.1.2's usage guide](https://github.com/DrewNaylor/guinget/blob/master/docs/How-to-use_0.1.2.md) isn't as refined, but it only describes features that are in version 0.1.2.

 ## Refreshing package cache